CORPORATIONS, ASSOCIATIONS, AND PROPRIETORS OF COMMON LANDS

 (c) Institutions of the university system of New Hampshire pursuant to RSA 187-A and institutions of the community college system of New Hampshire pursuant to RSA 188-F.

 II.
-No educational institution shall grant degrees unless authorized by name to do so by an act of the legislature.
+No educational institution shall grant degrees unless approved by the higher education commission and authorized by name to do so by an act of the legislature.

 III.
 The commission shall specify the degrees an institution may grant, and the commission may renew, for a set term of years, degree granting authority.
 The commission shall report its activity by January 31 of each odd-numbered year to both the house and senate standing committees on education.